JoshuaKissoon/Kademlia/README.md

 ========

 This is an implementation of the Kademlia (http://en.wikipedia.org/wiki/Kademlia) routing protocol and DHT.

+I wrote an article [An Introduction to Kademlia DHT & How It Works](http://gleamly.com/article/introduction-kademlia-dht-how-it-works).
+Have a read.

 Kademlia original Publication: http://link.springer.com/chapter/10.1007/3-540-45748-8_5

 Note: This repository is a Netbeans project which you can simply download and import.